huaweicloud-latam/knowledge-base/docs/compute/ims/private-ubuntu-image.md

 |                   |                                |                 |
 |                   |                                |                 |

-# Objetivo
+# Objective

-Este documento objetiva apresentar os procedimentos necessários para criação de imagem do Ubuntu 20.04 com UEFI utilizando o serviço de IMS.
+This document aims to present the necessary procedures for creating an Ubuntu 20.04 image with UEFI using the IMS service.

-# Criação imagem Ubuntu
+# Creating an Ubuntu image

-## Faça o download da imagem ISO do Ubuntu Server (exemplo - <https://releases.ubuntu.com/focal/>) e faça o upload no OBS.
+## Download the Ubuntu Server ISO image (example - <https://releases.ubuntu.com/focal/>) and upload it to OBS.

 ![](/huaweicloud-knowledge-base/assets/images/IMS-Creating-a-Private-Ubuntu-Image/media/image3.png)

-## Importe a imagem ISO do ubuntu no serviço IMS.
+## Import the Ubuntu ISO image into the IMS service.

 ![](/huaweicloud-knowledge-base/assets/images/IMS-Creating-a-Private-Ubuntu-Image/media/image4.png)